 Academic Registry provides a range of further services to current and

 	prospective students; including fees and funding; welfare and disability

 	support, and guidance; examination arrangements and advice; results and

 	transcripts; timetable information; general and programme specific

 	regulations; and enrolment administration.
 In addition the Graduate

 	School provides support to post-graduate programmes, while Academic

 	Quality leads on quality assurance and enhancement.

 	- Infrastructure Services manages the College's physical estate as well

-	as the Library and all services and facilities relating to the College's
+	as the Library and all services and facilities relating to information

-	information and technology provision - via computers, mobile devices, AV
+	and technology provision - via computers, mobile devices, AV or

-	or traditional media - to meet the needs of our users.
-The Campus

-	Services Team looks after cleaning, security, reception, postal
+	traditional media.
+The Campus Services Team looks after cleaning,

-	accommodation, maintenance and hospitality.
-In addition, capital
+	security, reception, postal accommodation, maintenance and hospitality.

-	developments, which include new build and major refurbishment are
+	In addition, capital developments, which include new build and major

-	managed by our Projects Team.
+	refurbishment are managed by our Projects Team.

-	- External Relations is responsible for providing guidance and advice to
+	- External Relations is responsible for providing guidance and advice on

-	the College on all aspects of promotion to support delivery of the goals
+	all aspects of promotion to support delivery of the goals set out in the

-	set out in the Strategic Plan.
-In addition is responsible for the Animal
+	Strategic Plan.
+In addition is responsible for the Animal Care Trust

-	Care Trust which manages voluntary income for the College, fundraising
+	which manages voluntary income for the College, fundraising and charity

-	and charity governance, and Alumni Relations (see RVC4Life) and Events.
+	governance, and Alumni Relations (see RVC4Life) and Events.

 	- Research Centres